The Stefan problem and free targets of optimal Brownian martingale transport: Saturation property of the optimal target

 \subsection{Upper bound for the optimal stopping time in the (I) case}

-One of the applications of the saturation result is the following: \begin{theorem} Let $\mu$ is a probability measure with compact support and $\mu \ll Leb$, and let $f$ be a bounded measurable function with $f \ge \delta$ for a constant $\delta >0$.
-Then the following holds for costs of type (I):
+One of the applications of the saturation result is the following: \begin{theorem} {\red Let $\mu$,$f$ and $\nu=\nu^*$ be as given in Theorem~\ref{thm:existence}, and $\tau$ be the corresponding optimal stopping time. } In addition assume that $f \ge \delta$ for a constant $\delta >0$.
+Then for costs of type (I), there is a constant $\bar T=\bar T(\delta,\|\mu\|_{L^1})$ such that